-According to Law 16B1b, "a logical alternative action is one that, among the class of players in question and using the methods of the partnership, would be given serious consideration by a significant proportion of such players, of whom it is judged some might select it."
+According to Law 16B1b, "a logical alternative is an action that a significant proportion of the class of players in question, using the methods of the partnership, would seriously consider, and some might select."

 Let's say for the sake of argument that the first two pollees that we ask say that they "pass all the time and that the hesitation suggests bidding."
 Do we really need to continue polling?
 We seem to have already established a "significant proportion" of players taking that action, independently of the poll size being two, three, four, five or six players.
-Alternatively, suppose that four of a total of five pollees say that they "bid on, and it's not even close," and once says "of course I pass all the time."
-Is this one loony a significant proportion?
-Should we ask some more players?
-Or should we proceed using a different approach?
+Alternatively, suppose that four of a total of five pollees say that they "bid on, and it's not even close," and one says "of course I pass all the time."
+Did we run into the one crazy bidder in the whole tournament, or is this one lone voice an indication that pass is a logical alternative?
+Is this one a "significant proportion" or should we ask some more players?
+Maybe we should proceed using a different approach to establish the "significant proportion" threshold?

 The problem of poll sizing relates deeply and inevitably with the definition of LA.
 For starters, what is a "significant proportion?"
 Several NBOs established guidelines for this.
-Just two quotes:
+Two quotes:

-- Australian National Authority: (...) a significant proportion is defined as more than one in four players - White Book EBU: The laws do not specify a figure, but the TD should assume that it means at least one player in five.
+- Australian National Authority: (...) a significant proportion is defined as more than one in four players. - White Book EBU: The laws do not specify a figure, but the TD should assume that it means at least one player in five.

-"More than one in four" and "at least one in five" are significantly different definitions!
-Let's say, just for an instant, that we go with the "one in five" guideline.
-This translates to saying that any action that is chosen by more (less) than 20% of the players is (is not) a logical alternative.
-Imagine now a 10% action (an action seriously considered and maybe taken by only 10% of all the player's peers).
+"More than one in four" and "at least one in five" are significantly different guidances!
+Let's say, just for an instant, that we go with "one in five".
+This translates to saying that any action that is chosen by more (less) than 20% of the players is (not) a logical alternative.

+Imagine a 10% action (an action seriously considered and maybe taken by only 10% of all the player's peers).
 This would not be a logical alternative, by any of the standards published.
+And... make a poll of five (adequate) players.
+What distribution of opinions will we see in the poll?
+Maybe all five are players that take the majority action, maybe one or more take the minority one...
+Of course that if we analyse a 10% action, the most likely result is that all five pollees are on the 90% side, and it would be really unlucky to have all five on the minority side, but a probabilistic study reveals some surprising results!

-When we question a sample of five players, the probability of finding one or more taking that action, apparently making it a LA, is a whopping 41%!
-And if we analyze a 25% action, in a sample of five players the probability of finding none taking that action, apparently making it a non-LA, is 24%.
+For a 5-player poll of a 10% action, the probability of finding one or more players that take the minority action, "apparently" (and wrongly) making it a "1 in 5 or better" LA, is a whopping 41%!
+And if we analyze a 25% action, in a sample of five players the probability of finding none taking that action, apparently making it a non-LA, is 24%!

-This shows that strict rules for poll sizing are a dangerous thing to have.
+This example shows that strict rules for poll sizing are a dangerous thing to have.
 "1 in X" in absolute terms does not translate at all into "1 in X" in a random sample.
-When we are dealing with borderline actions (in the range of 10% to 25%) the probability of making an error if we blindly go with specific proportion guidelines is too high for comfort (at least for me).
+When we are dealing with what I call borderline actions (in the range of 10% to 25%) the probability of making an error if we blindly go with specific proportion guidelines is too high for comfort (at least for me).